Market Risk Analytics

-The module will look at how financial engineering can be used for speculative, hedging, and arbitrage strategies, how derivatives are priced, and how they can be used to manage risk is managed.
+The module will look at how derivatives can be used for speculative, hedging, and arbitrage strategies, how derivatives are priced, and how they can be used to manage risk.

 Microsoft Excel is used for the testing and application of theories.

-Critically evaluate the role of financial engineering in market risk analytics and in strategic decision making
+Critically evaluate the role of derivatives in market risk analytics and in strategic decision making

 Comprehend and critically analyse the role of stochastic modelling in derivative pricing

 Demonstrate a broad and in-depth understanding of the role of swaps in managing interest rate risks

 Develop skills to implement and evaluate learning outcomes in Excel

 Perform a detailed assessment of how to create hedging and speculating strategies depending on the risk preferences of the firm and economic climate

 Develop and evaluate option and swap strategies for specific market risk problems

 Teaching and Learning Strategy